TinyCthulhu/DBDT/README.md

 * importing, browsing and preparing data for database injections from CSV (or similar, character delimited text files) and excel (xls, xlsx) data sheets
 and other stuff...

+## Remarks
 Please note that, this is an after-hour project maintained on spare time so it's development probably won't be as rapid as I'd like it to be.

+## Contribute
+If you found a bug or you have a proposed enhacement you can fill an issue in issue tracker.